 These can help us further assess your dog's cornea, retina, iris, and lens.
 They also help us determine the cause, which can be corneal ulcers, tumors, internal bleeding, or lens displacement.

 Carbonic anhydrase inhibitors.
-Slows down the production of fluid.
+Slows down the production of aqueous humor in the eye.

 If the medication is not enough, glaucoma surgery for dogs will be recommended.
-The common techniques we use include:
+The common techniques veterinarians perform include:

 Cyclophotocoagulation.
-A laser is used to destroy part of the ciliary body, which produces the fluid.
-This lowers the pressure by reducing fluid production.
+A laser is used to destroy part of the ciliary body, reducing the production of aqueous humor.
+By doing so, it reduces fluid buildup.

 Enucleation.
 In severe cases, the dog’s eye will be removed and sutured shut.

 Evisceration.
-Alternatively, only the contents of the eye will be removed while the outer wall will be left intact.
+Alternatively, only the contents of the eye will be removed while the other wall will be left intact.

 Can Glaucoma in Dogs Be Cured?